Engin-Boot/capture-behavior-of-a-visit-counter-mohnishsinha11/needs-director.md

   and hospital staff attendance system works properly and visitor card is issued for all patients relatives for a day

-  When we calculate the value obtained from taking differnce between the values of hospital staff and number of visitor card issues by card issuer and "Visit-counter"
+  When we calculate the value obtained from taking difference between the values of hospital staff and number of visitor card issues by card issuer and "Visit-counter"